robertseaton/robertseaton.github.com/_posts/2014-02-27-narrow-to-generate-ideas.markdown

 # The Power of Narrowing

 Given that any point in time, a person probably has at least one thing worth saying somewhere in their head, the trouble is finding it.
-That's the trouble with just asking Brain, "What should I write about?"
+That's the issue with just asking Brain, "What should I write about?"
 Brain can't find anything without a clue.

 There is a passage from the book *Zen and the Art of Motorcycle Maintenance*